wessberg/notes/MODIS/p2p.md

 <img src="./assets/simple_routing_pastry_p2p.png" />

 It is still very inefficient, though.
-We need to use a routing table to reach `O(lg(N))`.
+We need to use a routing table to reach `O(log(N))`.

 #### Prefix routing (routing using routing tables)
-In this way of routing, each node maintains a tree-structured routing table containing GUIDs and IP addresses for a set of nodes spread **throughout the entire range of 2<sup>128</sub> possible GUID values, with increased density of coverage for GUIDs numerically close to its own.**
+In this way of routing, each node maintains a tree-structured routing table containing GUIDs and IP addresses for a set of nodes spread **throughout the entire range of 2<sup>128</sup> possible GUID values, with increased density of coverage for GUIDs numerically close to its own.**

 Here's how a routing table is structured for a node: